Quantum dots for quantum repeaters: Acknowledgments

 \section{Acknowledgments}

-JMZ would like to acknowledge support from her Carrier Award (2023-2028) from DOE Office of Science Quantum Information Science and Technology.
+JMZ acknowledges partial support from the Early Career Award\,(ECA) from the U.S. Department of Energy, Office of Science, Quantum Information Science and Technology (QIST) program.
+Part of this work was carried out while JMZ was employed at Brookhaven National Laboratory.
+JMZ is currently an independent researcher.
 THL acknowledges financial support from the German ministry of science and education (BMBF) within the Project Qecs (FKZ: 13N16272).
 THL and SH thank furthermore the BMBF for support within the project QR.X (FKZ: 16KISQ010) and QR.N (FKZ: 16KIS2209).